leibnizli/arayofsunshine-dev/docs/ConvertChineseCharacters.md

 Plugin for Sublime text for convert chinese characters, allowing you to convert your .js, .json, and .css files.

+If you use Sublime Text 2, you can see <a href="https://github.com/leibnizli/ConvertChineseCharactersFor2">ConvertChineseCharactersFor2</a>

 ![ConvertChineseCharacters](./img/ConvertChineseCharacters-1.gif)

 ![ConvertChineseCharacters](./img/ConvertChineseCharacters-2.gif)